danielmrhodes/G4TCX/README.md

 | /Geometry/Target/Radius *double unit* | Set radius of target.
 (Default: 0.5 cm) |
 | /Geometry/Update | Update the simulation with your desired geometry. |

+The various /Construct commands are mandatory if you need to include that particular piece of the setup.

 The /Geometry/Tigress/SetFrameConfiguration has four possible parameters, 0-3.
 Choose 0 for the full structure, 1 for the upstream lampshade only, 2 for the downstream lampshade only, or 3 for only the corona.
-Note the corresponding Tigress detectors will be removed from the simulation if you choose a non-zero frame configuration.
+Note the appropriate Tigress detectors will be automatically removed from the simulation if you choose a non-zero frame configuration.

 Note that the /Geometry/Target/ commands do **NOT** define the recoiling nucleus for the kinematics or excitation, it only defines "bulk" material properties of the target.
-The two /Construct commands are only applicable for a Source simulation; they control whether the silicon detectors and target will be included.
-They are included automatically for a Scattering or Full simulation.

 Source Mode Commands
 -----------------